visgl/luma.gl/docs/api-reference/engine/animation-loop.md

 - The animation loop tracks GPU and CPU render time of each frame the in member properties `cpuTime` and `gpuTime`.
 If `gpuTime` is set to `-1`, then the timing for the last frame was invalid and should not be used (this rare and might occur, for example, if the GPU was throttled mid-frame).

-## Experimental API (`useDevicePixels`)

-`useDevicePixels` can accept a custom ratio (Number), instead of `true` or `false`.
-This allows rendering to a much smaller or higher resolutions.
-When using high value (usually more than device pixel ratio), it is possible it can get clamped down, this happens due to system memory limitation, in such cases a warning will be logged to the browser console.

 ## Remarks

-- You can instantiate multiple `AnimationLoop` classes in parallel, rendering into the same or different `WebGLRenderingContext`s.
+- You can instantiate multiple `AnimationLoop` classes in parallel, rendering into the same or different `devices`.
 - Works both in browser and under Node.js.
 - All `AnimationLoop` methods can be chained.
 - Postpones context creation until the page (i.e. all HTML) has been loaded.
 At this time it is safe to specify canvas ids.
 - The supplied callback function must return a WebGLRenderingContext or an error will be thrown.
 - This callback registration function should not be called if a `WebGLRenderingContext` was supplied to the AnimationLoop constructor.
+- `useDevicePixels` can accept a custom ratio (Number), instead of `true` or `false`.
+This allows rendering to a much smaller or higher resolutions.
+When using high value (usually more than device pixel ratio), it is possible it can get clamped down, this happens due to system memory limitation, in such cases a warning will be logged to the browser console.
+- `onInitialize`` is called after page load completes and the passed in device promise has been resolved (the device has been created).